 Guess which word is <b>bold</b>?

-As should be obvious, the bold word in that sentence is "bold", in
+As you may have guessed, the bold word in that sentence is "bold", in between

 </b> tags.
 The sentence will show up like so: